GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Unikeroi.md

 The unikerai hurls a beam or shape of light from its horn towards the target.
 This functions as a wand attack using the unikerai’s [Will].
 It is a radiant attack.

 • **Curative Touch**.
 Costs 4 points.
 The unikeroi touches its horn to another creature within range as a special action or in place of an attack action.
-It rolls a d4 and adds its level.
+It rolls a d4 and adds its heroism.
 If the result is greater than the creature’s missing hitpoints, this restores a number of hitpoints to that creature equal to half of the difference (minimum 1).